alilotfi23/AptlyServed/README.md

 # AptlyServed

-AptlyServed is an Ansible-powered solution designed to streamline the deployment and management of a local APT repository that is served through Nginx.
-This project encapsulates best practices and modular design, making deploying and managing Debian package repositories on your network easy.
+AptlyServed is an Ansible-powered solution designed to streamline the deployment and management of a local APT repository served through Nginx.
+This project encapsulates best practices and modular design, making it easy to deploy and manage Debian package repositories on your network.

 ## Features